Last Updated: 8/1/2023

-You may visit the Website without disclosing any information about yourself.
-Registration is not required to browse or view the site.
-However, to utilize Website applications online, and possibly to conduct other activities on the Website (“Services”), you may be required to register and provide accurate information about yourself to the Website.
-The Services may not work properly without accurate information.
+You may choose to provide personal information to utilize certain features of the Website, including Website applications online and possibly to conduct other activities on the Website (“Services”).
+You may be required to register and provide accurate information about yourself to the Website to use such Services.
+Services may not work properly without accurate information.

 When using the Services, we may ask you to provide all or some of the following information: your name, your address, your email address, and your telephone number (“Personal Information”).
-It is Bonaventure’s intent to guard any personal information that you provide via the Website from unauthorized disclosure by reasonable technological measures.
-Information provided to Bonaventure is not, however, protected by encryption technology, and we cannot ensure that all of your Personal Information will never be disclosed in unintended ways.
-We do not give or sell Personal Information about our registered users to any third party, except as required by law or as necessary to provide services to our customers.
-If you have any questions about your Personal Information, please contact email@example.com.
+It is Bonaventure’s intent to guard any Personal Information that you provide via the Website from unauthorized disclosure by reasonable technological measures.
+Personal Information provided to Bonaventure is not, however, protected by encryption technology, and we cannot ensure that all of your Personal Information will never be disclosed in unintended ways.
+We do not give or sell Personal Information that identifies you and that you provide to us to any third party, except as required by law or as necessary to provide services to our customers.
+If you have any questions about your Personal Information, please contact firstname.lastname@example.org.

 When visiting the Website or using the Services, and to evaluate the Website and ensure that we are providing content and Services of interest to you, we may collect and aggregate non-personally identifiable information (“Non-Personal Information”).
 Non-Personal Information includes any information from which your identity is not readily ascertainable, and may include statistical information regarding how you use the Website, the numeric address assigned to the computer you are using (your “IP address”), browser, operating system, pages or content you access while visiting the Website and the date and time of such access.
 The aggregated information we collect will not identify you personally, but we may share this aggregated, statistical information with third parties.